che-incubator/che-code/README.md

 `nameShort` is the application name for UI elements.

 `nameLong` is the application name that is used for the **Welcome** page, **About** dialog, and browser tab title.

+`welcomePageTitle` is the **Welcome** page title.
+The field is optional, the default is `nameLong` as the title.

+`welcomePageSubtitle` - is the **Welcome** page subtitle.
+The field is optional, the default value comes from the upstream.

 `favicon` is the icon for the browser tab title for all themes.